margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Temporary, Infinite

-"The material body and mind are temporal, but the real man is spiritual and eternal.
+"The material body and mind are temporal, but the realman is spiritual and eternal.
 The identity of the real man is not lost, but found through this explanaiton; for the consciousness infinitude of existence and of all identity is thereby discerned and remains unchanged.
-It is impossible that man should lose aught that is real, when God is all and eternally his."
+It is impossible that man should lsoe aught that is real, when God is all and eternally his."

 * Soul, cast down